wetdog/wavenext_pytorch/README.md

 # wavenext_pytorch
 ## WaveNext: ConvNext-Based fast neural vocoder without ISTFT layer
-### Autorhs: Takuma Okamoto1, Haruki Yamashita2,1, Yamato Ohtani1, Tomoki Toda3,1, and Hisashi Kawai1
+### Autorhs: Takuma Okamoto, Haruki Yamashita Yamato Ohtani1, Tomoki Toda and Hisashi Kawai1

 Unofficial implementation of wavenext neural vocoder(WIP)

 [WaveNext](https://ieeexplore.ieee.org/document/10389765) proposed to replace the ISTFT final layer of Vocos with a linear layer without bias followed by a reshape op.
-As this is a slight modification of vocos we're  just using the official vocos implementation adding the WaveNext head in wavenext_pytorch/vocos/heads.py
+As this is a slight modification of vocos we're  just using the [official vocos implementation](https://github.com/gemelo-ai/vocos) and adding the WaveNext head in wavenext_pytorch/vocos/heads.py

 ![WaveNext](wavenext_architecture.png)

-We also add the modifications in the feature extraction and mel spec loss to make it compatible with the HifiGAN features, However, you can also use the original features from Vocos.
+We also added the modifications in the feature extraction and mel spec loss to make it compatible with the HifiGAN features, However, you can also use the original features from Vocos.

 ## Installation